polarityio/splunk/README.md

 | table index, sourcetype
 ```

-Note that by this search uses the TERM directive to more efficiently search indexed terms.
+Note that this search uses the TERM directive to more efficiently search indexed terms.
 As a result, it will not find non-indexed entities.
-If you'd like to override this behavior you can modify the match query by modifying the "8.
-Index Discovery Search - Index Discovery Match Query" option.
+If you'd like to override this behavior you can modify the match query by modifying the `8.
+Index Discovery Search - Index Discovery Match Query` option.

 For each returned index/sourcetype, the integration will provide a link that will take you to the Splunk search app with a pre-populated search for the entity in question.
-The pre-populated search has the form:
+The default pre-populated search app search has the form:

 ```
 index={{index}} sourcetype={{sourcetype}} TERM(8.8.8.8)
 ```

-If you provide a custom Index Discovery Match Query (option 8), then this match query will be used to create teh search app link.
+If you provide a value for option `8.
+Index Discovery Search - Index Discovery Match Query`, then this match query will be used to create the search app link.

 The value of the `1.
 Earliest Time Bounds` option will be applied to the metasearch.

 #### KV Store Search